IBM/ibm-licensing-operator/README.md

 sed -i "" 's/name: .*/name: '"${GLOBAL_CATALOG_NAMESPACE}"'/g' operator-marketplace/deploy/upstream/01_namespace.yaml
 ```

-b.
-Install the Operator Marketplace into the cluster in the `$GLOBAL_CATALOG_NAMESPACE` namespace:
+   2. Install the Operator Marketplace into the cluster in the `$GLOBAL_CATALOG_NAMESPACE` namespace:

 ```bash
 kubectl apply -f operator-marketplace/deploy/upstream
 ```

-c. **Optional**: If you get the `unknown field "preserveUnknownFields"` error, try to delete `preserveUnknownFields` from yaml files inside `operator-marketplace/deploy/upstream/` catalog or consider upgrading Kubernetes server version by running the following command:
+   3. **Optional**: If you get the `unknown field "preserveUnknownFields"` error, try to delete `preserveUnknownFields` from yaml files inside `operator-marketplace/deploy/upstream/` catalog or consider upgrading Kubernetes server version by running the following command:

 - For **Linux** users: